ThuanLeUte/ble-beacons-st17h66_fw_update/README.md

 2. Case 2

-+ To set IDENFICATION_SET, MODE_SET to device pressed button long (5+ second) and one click short , device advertising "Case 2", then connect phone and set IDENFICATION and MODE to device
++ To set IDENFICATION_SET, MODE_SET to device pressed hall more than (5+ second) , device advertising "Case 2", then connect phone and set IDENFICATION and MODE to device

 + IDENFICATION_SET: Format is 4 Byte Unsigned Int Little Endian.
 + MODE_SET: Format is 1 Byte Unsigned Int Little Endian.